clandinq/remindr/README.md

 		<img src="https://github.com/clandinq/remindr/blob/main/pictures/gr_3.png" align="center" height="20%" width="20%">

 ### 4. Define reminder parameters
 Second, general project and specific reminder parameters need to be set in script `1_define_reminder_parameters.R`, which saves these parameters in `rem_parameters.xlsx` and sets up a repeating task with cronR.
+This script can be found in the folder `scripts`.

 1. **General project parameters**.
 These apply for all reminders in a project.